Find out about the different types of edible salt and how to use to use them.

 Maldon sea salt flakes are produced in Essex, England.

-Uses: In salads, on grilled meats, poultry, fish and vegetables
+Uses: For grilled meats, poultry, fish and vegetables

 Hawaiian salt